Pelagicore/qface/docs/annotations.rst

     }

-An in code annotation precedes a symbol and it starts with an ``@`` sign.
-A symbol can have more than one one annotation line.
+An embedded annotation precedes a symbol and it starts with an ``@`` sign.
+A symbol can have more than one annotation line.
 Each line should be one individual annotation.
 The content is YAML content.
 All ``@`` signs preceding a symbol are collected and then evaluated using a YAML parser.

-For larger annotations you can use the external annotation document feature.
+For larger annotations you can use the external annotation document feature (see below).

 .. code-block:: python